Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of connection.md

 - they made all the pathways connecting other cities.

-The key is a string of words or some specific language
+The key is a string of words or some specific language.
+The Concept is the original, very first, universal language Pre-Common.
+In every language is a single word that has not changed (or changed a little).
+This word is the key!